 To get started please read the Edbot Owner's Guide.
 This includes lots of useful information and some very important safety precautions.
-Following these safety precautions will keep you, your students and your Edbot safe.
+Following these safety precautions will keep you and your Edbot safe.

-If you purchased an unassembled Edbot, you'll need the Edbot Assembly Guide.
+If you previously purchased an unassembled Edbot, you'll need the Edbot Assembly Guide.
 Use this in conjunction with the Robotis Mini Assembly Guide included with your kit.
 Please note we no longer supply unassembled Edbots.

 Time to code

 Well, almost!
 You'll first need to download and set up the Edbot Software.
 This software connects your code to your Edbot.
-Here's the growing list of programming languages we support.
+Once that's sorted, the following guides will help you get coding.

 We've compiled Coding Edbot with Scratch 3.0 to help you get going with the Edbot blocks.

-If you're still on Scratch 2.0, Coding Edbot with Scratch 2.0 will help you master the Edbot blocks.
+If you're still on Scratch 2.0, Coding Edbot with Scratch 2.0 will help you learn the Edbot blocks.

 If Python’s your thing, check out the comprehensive Edbot Python API.